About the Mindfulness Based Cognitive Therapy course

 At the end of the course, participants will feel better equipped to cope with life challenges, using the tools, skills and understanding they have gained.

-The course consists of 8 weekly 2 hour sessions.
-Please note, the initial session will be 2.5 hours.
+• The course consists of 8 weekly 2 hour sessions.
+The initial session is 2.5 hours